 A team of physicians rotates to provide medical services to registered students.
 There is no charge for this routine physician care or overnight stays.
 (Cost of any medical services outside of the college facility must be borne by the student.)
 The director of the Welty Health Center, a registered nurse, also is available to see students for a nursing assessment and referral.
 Women’s health care can be provided by our female physicians during clinic hours.

-Before any student may enter the college, a Student Health History, physical exam, and record of immunizations must be submitted.
-Final class registration will be held pending compliance with all health requirements.
-All students under the age of 18 years old must have a Treatment Authorization signed by a parent or guardian, and submitted to us before any treatment procedures (i.e., X-rays, prescriptions, labs) may be obtained.
+Before any student may enter the college, a record of immunizations must be submitted.
+Final class registration will be held pending compliance with immunization requirements.
+For students under 18, a signed permission for prescriptions should be on file.

 Every student is required to have adequate medical insurance and hospitalization coverage.
 It is important that your student carry an insurance identification card and know the provisions of their coverage.
 Preferred provider and access information is essential in the case of outside referral.

 Whitman College offers a student group medical insurance plan at a reasonable cost.
 If your student is not covered under your present policy, she/he must purchase the student group policy.
-The Insurance Enrollment Form or the Waiver Form allows you the opportunity to verify your student’s personal insurance or to purchase the school insurance.
-Insurance Waiver or purchase of Whitman College Student Insurance must be completed prior to registration.
+Insurance Waiver or purchase of Whitman College Student Insurance must be completed prior to registration, and is available on line in the pre-registration checklist.

 Welty Counseling Center